Terry Hoeppner

-Terry Lee Hoeppner (August 19, 1947 – June 19, 2007) was an American college football coach who served as head coach of the Miami RedHawks from 1999 to 2004 and the Indiana Hoosiers from 2005 to 2006.
+Terry Lee Hoeppner (August 19, 1947 – June 19, 2007) was an American college football coach who served as head coach of the Miami RedHawks in Oxford, Ohio from 1999 to 2004 and the Indiana Hoosiers from 2005 to 2006.
 Shortly after announcing that he would be on medical leave for the 2007 season, he died of brain cancer.

 Hoeppner was a 1969 graduate of Franklin College, where he was a member of the Phi Delta Theta international fraternity.
 He played for the Indiana Caps of the Midwest Football League, and Detroit Wheels and Charlotte Hornets of the World Football League.
 He owned a 57–39 overall record as a collegiate head coach.
 He is a member of the Indiana Football Hall of Fame.

 Family

-Terry and Jane Hoeppner had three children: Drew Hoeppner, Amy Fox and Allison Hoeppner.
-Allison Hoeppner was killed in an automobile accident on September 24, 2016.
+Terry and Jane Hoeppner had three children: Drew Hoeppner, Amy Fox, and Allison Hoeppner.
+Allison was killed in an automobile accident on September 24, 2016.

 Professional career

 Hoepper signed with the St. Louis Cardinals of the National Football League as an undrafted free agent in May 1969.
 He left the team during training camp due to an injury.
 He played for the Indiana Caps of the Midwest Football League in 1972.
 Hoeppner signed with the Green Bay Packers of the NFL in 1973, but they released him before the season on August 28, 1973.
 He played for the Detroit Wheels of the World Football League in 1974.
 The Wheels folded after the 1974 season, and Hoeppner was selected by the Charlotte Hornets in a WFL dispersal draft in October 1974.